LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 .. _automethods-label:

 --------------------------------------------------------
-6.3 Standard rules for compiler-generated class methods
+6.3 Standard Rules for Compiler-generated Class Methods
 --------------------------------------------------------

 This section provides some background information related to the guidelines